How To Choose a Window Company in South Fulton

 How can I gauge the quality of a replacement window?

-- "visible transmittance," which indicates how much light passes through the window
+- Visible transmittance, which determines how much light passes through a window

-- "solar heat gain coefficient," which measures how much UV light the window absorbs and releases as heat
+- Solar heat gain coefficient, which measures how much heat from sunlight can pass through the window

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviewsteam@thisoldhousereviews.com.